Children of the Stones: Critical reception

+Television historians Alistair McGown and Mark Docherty lauded the acting in Children of the Stones.
+They stated that "Iain Cuthbertson, one of the small screen’s most ebullient character actors, gives perhaps the most carefully subdued performance of his career in the serial".
+McGown and Docherty also praised the show's script, stating that "The script is a fairly complex blend of supernatural horror and science fiction which never talks down to the audience".

 Stewart Lee commended the series in the 2007 BBC Four series Charlie Brooker's Screenwipe.
 Lee commented on depictions of teenagers on television in different decades, contrasting Children of the Stones with the Channel 4 drama Skins and arguing that Children of the Stones is still relevant to a modern audience.
 Several clips of the story were shown.

 In 2012 Lee narrated a documentary on the series for BBC Radio Four.
 It was introduced as "the scariest programme ever made for children" and the music was described as "the most inappropriate theme music ever used for a children's series".
 Among the interviewees were Gareth Thomas and Katharine Levy, who both praised the high quality of the script.
 Levy said that the finished programme surpassed all their expectations and still stood up well.
 Jeremy Burnham, co-writer of the script, stated that although it was only seven episodes long, the series had stayed with him ever since due to the fans' interest.

+Adam Scovell, writing for the British Film Institute, cited Children of the Stones as an example of the "folk horror" subgenre, because of the serial's use of an isolated rural setting and theme of ancient folklore awakening in the modern world.